cytoscape/py4cytoscape/doc/concepts.rst

 **Vignette 2**: A Notebook-based version of Vignette 1.

-A sandbox is automatically created for Notebook-bsed workflows.
+A sandbox is automatically created for Notebook-based workflows.
 The workflow must transfer a session file from the Notebook's file system to the sandbox, call Cytoscape, and then transfer the result back to the Notebook's file system for further processing.